z-e-e-s-h-a-n/monorepo-starter/README.md

-# create-zhx-monopero
+# create-zhx-monorepo

-A CLI package to quickly generate a **Monopero Starter** monorepo for full-stack development with Next.js, NestJS, and shadcn/ui.
+A CLI package to quickly generate a **Monorepo Starter** monorepo for full-stack development with Next.js, NestJS, and shadcn/ui.

 ---